lukaszbudnik/keycloak-ip-authenticator/README.md

 ## build

-Make sure that Keycloak SPI dependencies and your Keycloak server versions match.
+The Keycloak SPI is very stable but always make sure that Keycloak SPI dependencies and your Keycloak server versions match.
 Keycloak SPI dependencies version is configured in `pom.xml` in the `keycloak.version` property.

 To build the project execute the following command: